Image by 8180766

 Before you start accepting or rejecting offers, decide if you would prefer cash for your jewellery or a barter deal.
 Some jewellery stores might be happy to offer you store credit rather than cash.

 Once you have determined how much gold you have and what its scrap metal value is, start looking at offers to figure out where you can fetch the highest price.
 Here are a few options you might want to consider:

 - Selling online

-You could post ads online to sell your scrap gold jewellery.
+There are many professional buyers of precious metals, such as AU Precious Metal Solutions, to whom you may sell your gold and receive cash.
+Additionally, you could also post ads online to sell your scrap gold jewellery.
 Take a few pictures of it and make sure it looks presentable, so you find the maximum selling price.

 Another way to get a good price is to offer your gold pieces at an online auction.
 This is a great option for collectibles and vintage jewellery.
 Regular pieces are less likely to sell for more than what the price of their gold content is, but you can always try and see what offers they fetch.